KevinGage/MachineLearning/py_flappybird_DQN/Readme.md

 4. ```python ./train.py```
 5. After the agent hits the target score a new solved_weights file will be created.

+You can also press the 's' key on the keyboard at anytime to save the current weights.

 # Play game with saved weights

 1. Make sure there is a 'solved_weights.h5' file in the current path